NZ Cycling Conference: 2009 New Plymouth

 The 7th conference was held on 12–13 November 2009.
 The conference theme was "Communities, Connections and the Economy".
 The keynote speakers were Phillip Darnton from Cycling England and Assoc.
 Prof. Chris Rissel from the University of Sydney.
 Darnton was interviewed by Radio New Zealand's Kim Hill prior to the conference about opportunities for cycling in New Zealand.
 The seventh Cycle Friendly Awards were held in conjunction with this conference.

 2012 Hastings

 The first combined walking and cycling conference, 2WALKandCYCLE 2012, was held in Hastings on 22–24 February 2012.
 The conference theme was "Creating Smarter Communities".
 Featured keynote speakers were Billie Giles-Corti (Univ.
 Melbourne), Roger Geller (City of Portland), psychologist Nigel Latta, and Alistair Woodward (Univ. of Auckland).

 2014 Nelson

 The second combined walking and cycling conference, 2WALKandCYCLE 2014, was held in Nelson on 29–31 October 2014.
 The conference theme was "Communities on the Move".
 Nelson, Dunedin, and Palmerston North had competed for the hosting rights.
-Vancouver-based Melissa and Chris Bruntlett were keynote speakers at the conference, as were Daniel Sauter from Zurich, and the Mayor of Wellington, Celia Wade-Brown.
+Vancouver-based Melissa and Chris Bruntlett of the creative agency Modacity were keynote speakers at the conference, as were Daniel Sauter from Zurich, and the Mayor of Wellington, Celia Wade-Brown.